tianshengs/Camera_Calibration_MobileLighting2019/README.md

 ```

 ## Closing Remarks and Tips

-x
-* A single change is required if you are using the most recent OpenCV versions (above OpenCV3.2).
+A single change is required if you are using the most recent OpenCV versions (above OpenCV3.2).
 In the function `arucoDetect(...)` in *calibration.cpp*:
 Comment out: ` detectorParams-> doCornerRefinement = true;`
 Uncomment:` detectorParams->cornerRefinementMethod = aruco::CORNER_REFINE_SUBPIX;`